nickzoic/nick.zoic.org/art/midi-hero/index.md

 positions on a real guitar neck.
 But there's a lot of songs which have a small number of chords, thankfully.
-About 7/8 of my ukulele songbook would get covered by:
+99% of my ukulele songbook would get covered by:

 | Gn | Rd | Yy | Bu | Or | Chord | In C  |
 |----|----|----|----|----|-------|-------|